 A NuGet package that has no library of its own but is only a list of dependencies.
 The included packages can optionally establish the API for a target framework.

-Mono is a .NET implementation that is mainly used when a small runtime is required.
+Mono is an open source, cross-platform .NET implementation that is mainly used when a small runtime is required.
 It is the runtime that powers Xamarin applications on Android, Mac, iOS, tvOS and watchOS and is focused primarily on apps that require a small footprint.

 It supports all of the currently published .NET Standard versions.